 The answer might seem simple enough if you’re just aiming to pay off an existing personal loan.
 But keep in mind that there may be an origination fee on your new loan, which would be subtracted from the loan proceeds.

 So figure fees into how much you need to borrow to complete the refinancing process.
-Also, estimate your new monthly payment (using our calculator above) to ensure it fits within your monthly budget.
+Also, estimate your new monthly payment using a personal loan calculator to ensure it fits within your monthly budget.

 Related: How Much of a Personal Loan Can I Get?